rcmdnk/vim_emu/README.md

 If you are up-to-date at stable release but it is before 8.3.7, please try to check Beta version: follow [this instruction](https://github.com/tekezo/Files/blob/master/KeyRemap4MacBook/image/upgrade-to-the-latest-beta-version.png).

+Update: 2013/07/14
+New version which includes several ChangeKeys, Macro, etc... is available from 8.90.19.

+Note: currenlty, Repeat (e.g. 3w, y3d) and Visual Block are commented out.

 ### Install the latest vim_emu
 There could be some updates not included in KeyRemap4MacBook, yet.
 If you want to try the latest version, do: